42BV/rest-convention/05-pagination-querying.md

 * The content of this page, which is a list of elements.

 ## Why paginate data?
-By default you should favor paginated data over returning a regular collection.
+You should favor paginated data over returning a regular collection.
+The user might be able to specify a page size but it is important that an upper bound is set on the server.

 There are several reasons why this is the case:
 * **The user is typically not interested in seeing millions of records.**